CylonicRaider/Instant/docs/RUNNING.md

 [`websocket_server`](https://github.com/CylonicRaider/websocket-server/)) are
 required.

-Scribe supports the following features, each controlled by a command-line option.
-(Refer to the `--help` message for a listing.)
+Scribe accepts the following command-line options: (Also refer to the `--help` message for a listing.)

 - `--maxlen` *num* — *Maximum log chunk length*: As default (and as the browser-based client does), Scribe delivers the entirety of its log